-I wanted to decline, to say that I’d help her find it online, but how could I turn down this young, beautiful woman who was so earnest and kind?
+I wanted to decline, to say that I’d help her find it online, but how could I turn down this soul, so earnest and kind.

-Before I could meet her request, however, I felt something bubbling up inside… something raw and painful and necessary.
+Before I could meet Seiko’s request, however, I felt something bubbling up inside.
+Something raw and painful and necessary.

-“I want to apologize for dropping the atom bomb… on your country.”
+“I want to apologize for dropping the atomic bomb… on your country.”

 “I needed to speak those words to someone from your country,” I explained.

-Her response was whispered through her own tears…
+Seiko’s response was whispered through her own tears.

 And there, under the arms of that magnificent tree in the soft grass of early June, I began to sing…